Aatmaj-Zephyr/SVU-Past-Year-Papers/README.md

 **Contributing:**
 Anyone can contribute.
 Please feel free to contribute and help our junior friends👍

 _I don't own any of the material posted here.
 This is only for the benifit of the community.
 I don't hold any rights over any of the material presented over here.
-This is done with the intention of helping students get acess to the past year papers of Somaiya Vidyavihar University._
+This is done with the intention of helping students get access to the past year papers of Somaiya Vidyavihar University._